nataliakzm/School42_Cursus/Get_Next_Line/Readme.md

 ## 🗣️ About

-> _The aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor._
+> _The aim of this project is to make students learn about **static variables**_

 For detailed information, refer to the [**subject of this project**](https://github.com/nataliakzm/School42_Cursus/blob/main/Get_Next_Line/en.subject%20(1).pdf).

-	🚀 TLDR: this project consists of coding a function that returns one line at a time from a text file.
+	🚀 TLDR: Because reading a line from a fd is way too tedious, this project is about creating your own function that returns a line read from one file descriptor.
+The function get_next_line() returns NULL, if there is nothing else to read or if an error occurred.
+It should work as expected both when reading a file and when reading from the standard output.

 ### Functions in `get_next_line.c`